Subscribe to stay updated

 - A variety of colours to suit expats as well as locals

 - Men’s grooming & beard care products

-But be aware that there’s more to knowing a market than simply what’s popular.
+But be aware that there’s more to knowing a region than simply being aware of what’s popular.

-To increase the chances of your brand being taken up in a new market, it’s crucial to understand buying patterns, social norms and other cultural nuisances.
+To increase brand awareness, it’s crucial to understand buying patterns, social norms and other cultural nuisances.

-Asian markets, while being the biggest cosmetics market in the world, still demand top-shelf quality in the cosmetics that they buy.
+Asian markets, while being the biggest in the world, still demand top-shelf quality in the products that they buy.

-Average transaction values continue to increase in both the online and retail cosmetics market.
+Average transaction values continue to increase in both online and retail products.

 Foreign brands already have an advantage in China, as overseas companies are seen as superior to domestic products.

-North American markets have a growing desire for more ‘eco’ and ‘natural products.
+North America has a growing desire for more ‘eco’ and ‘natural products.